 One of the easiest ways to survive in a new city is to find a roommate.
-In fact, it’s a great budgeting idea in general — you save twice as much and hopefully can meet a great long-lasting friend with whom you can hang out.
-Many roommates aren’t exactly known for being ideal, though.
-In fact, roommates can bring about nightmare stories and make your life a living hell (get it?).
-Here are some red flags to watch out for when finding a roommate.
+In fact, it’s a great way to save some dough (if not a necessary way) — you save twice as much and might even make a friend in the process.
+Oftentimes roommates aren’t a perfect fit however.
+We have all heard nightmarish roommate stories, or been victimized by a poor roommate ourselves, and it sucks.
+Here are some red flags to watch out for when searching for your next roommate.

 Check to see if your potential roommate has reviews online.
-In college, word gets around fast about which people are better to live with than others.
+In college, word gets around fast about which people are safe to live with, and which are not.
 We may find that our best friends, though great to be around, are the messiest and dirtiest people we’ve ever known.
+Consider this before moving in with your bestie, or it might turn out awkward.

 If your roommate doesn’t have a job, they’re probably not a good fit.
 If this sounds obvious, consider that many people choose their friends as roommates.
-That post-grad life can be tough, but don’t move in with the guy who threw frat parties and played video games all day and then be surprised when there’s not enough rent money to go around.
+Post-grad life can be tough, but don’t rush to move in with a person who threw frat parties and played video games all day and then be surprised when there’s not enough rent money to go around.
+Don’t shut people out based on stereotype or prejudice, but with certain types it is best to maybe think twice.

 On the flip side, if your roommate is very nice to you and becomes one of your good friends, it may be hard to let them know when they’re messing up because you don’t want to ruin the relationship.
-They may be great people, but if you come downstairs to underwear on your stove top, an in-person conversation is needed.
+They may be great people, but if you come downstairs to find underwear on your stove top, an in-person conversation might be merited.

 To gauge how responsible a roommate is without living with them first can be tricky.
 If you sit with them and ask them questions before developing a relationship, it may rub all parties the wrong way and sour the apple, even before settling in.

 If you are looking for a prospective roommate, consider looking at online resources, asking your network and checking reviews.
-Also consider writing reviews and doing the same — just as you are looking for others, they are looking for you.
+Also consider writing reviews yourself— just as you are looking for roommates, they are looking for you too.

 Have something to add to this story?
 Comment below or join the discussion on Facebook.